pingcap/tispark/docs/design/2022-02-28-dsv2-support.md

 ### Obsolete non catalog plugin mode
 Spark did not provide multiple catalog API in the early days.
 So, TiSpark inject Catalog by catalyst extension to support non catalog plugin mode.
 Also, it uses DataSource API V1 TiDBRelation to provide schema information.

-Now, TiSpark can extend catalog with multiple catalog API, and we want to replace v1 to v2.
-SO, I think it's a good time to obsolete non catalog plugin mode.
+Now, TiSpark can extend catalog with multiple catalog support, and we want to replace v1 to v2.
+So, I think it's a good time to obsolete non catalog plugin mode.

 We need to do the following things
-- Delete the corresponding codes
+1. Delete the corresponding codes
     - TiParser
     - TiDDLRule
     - org.apache.spark.sql.execution.command